Back to Blog

-It’s OK If You Don’t Understand the KiwiSaver Member Tax Credit… Just Don’t Miss Out
+It's OK If You Don't Understand the KiwiSaver Member Tax Credit

 What Is the Member Tax Credit?

 To encourage consistent contributions, the Government rewards active KiwiSaver members with a Member Tax Credit.
-For every $1 you contribute into your KiwiSaver account (this includes contributions from your own pocket or through your salary), the Government adds 50 cents—up to a maximum of $521.43 per year.
+For every $1 you contribute into your KiwiSaver account (this includes contributions from your own pocket or through your salary), the Government adds 25 cents-up to a maximum of $260.72 per year.
+Note that from July 2025, an income cap of $180,000 applies.

-It’s a dollar-for-dollar match, capped at $1,042.86 in personal contributions.
-If you contribute that amount between 1 July and 30 June, you’ll receive the full tax credit.
+It's a 25 cents per dollar match, requiring at least $1,042.86 in personal contributions to claim the full credit.
+If you contribute that amount between 1 July and 30 June, you'll receive the full tax credit.
 That equates to just over $20 per week.

 Why Does This Matter?